Mohansithaiya/Simulating-the-Forensics-Lab-Basics/README.md

 # Installation Steps:

-1. Download the Windows hosts .exe file from the official VirtualBox website
+1.Download the Windows hosts .exe file from the official VirtualBox website

 2.Run the installer and follow the on-screen instructions